This post may contain affiliate links. Please read our disclosure policy.

-I may or may not be obsessed with Cafe Rio.
-For a while, we didn’t have any locations near us, so I had to make my own Cafe Rio style recipes at home.
-We love their Shredded Chicken, Cilantro Lime Rice, and especially their ranch dressing!
+I may or may not be obsessed with Café Rio and love to whip it up at home with my own copycat recipes!
+We love their Shredded Chicken, Cilantro Lime Rice, and especially their signature Café Rio Cilantro Ranch Dressing!

-We have a favorite recipe for Homemade Ranch Dressing, but when it comes to Mexican dishes, Cafe Rio dressing is the ONLY way to go!
-I’ve been on a QUEST to find the perfect Cafe Rio Dressing, and I’m happy to tell you that quest is over my friends!
+I’ve been on a QUEST to find the perfect Café Rio Cilantro Ranch Dressing, and I’m happy to tell you that quest is over!

 5 minutes + a blender